aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensiontaskpane/_index.md

 ```

-the last-docked location of this taskpane object.
+Gets the last-docked location of this taskpane object.

 **Returns:**
 java.lang.String